Are you a currently enrolled in the Prairie Horticulture Certificate?

-- It is flexibly designed as a part-time program so you can balance work, school and life.
+- It is flexibly designed as an asynchronous part-time program without scheduled class times so you can balance work, school and life.
 Expect to work eight to 15 hours per week for a 60-hour course (.6) and approximately four to ten hours for a 30-hour (.3) course.
 Scheduling time for and staying on top of course content and assignment deadlines also requires a level of self-directed commitment from each student.

 The Saskatoon Horticulture Society

 The Saskatoon Horticulture Society (SHS) awards a $1,000 scholarship annually.
 Students are eligible to apply for the scholarship if they are enrolled in the PHC program at the University of Saskatchewan and have successfully completed the Applied Botany (HORT 13.6) and Soils for Horticulture (SLSC 14.6) courses.

 To qualify, you must be a Saskatchewan resident, volunteer at least 20 hours per year for your local Horticulture Society, and complete the PHC certificate at the University of Saskatchewan within a four year period.

 The annual scholarship application and essay submission deadline is September 30th.

 Please visit the Saskatoon Horticulture Society website for an application form and details.